2021sam/bear_hugo_hero_theme/content/rv-repair/motorhome-collision-repair.md

 +++
-title = "Motorhome Collision Repair" layout = "swiper-showcase-wrap" data = "rv-service"
+title = "Motorhome Collision Repair – San Francisco Bay Area" layout = "swiper-showcase-wrap" data = "rv-service" description = "Motorhome collision repair for Class A, B, and C RVs in the San Francisco Bay Area.
+Expert frame, body, roof, and painting services with insurance claim support since 1979." weight = 4
 +++

 # 🛠️ Motorhome Collision Repair — Class A, B, and C RVs

 Accidents happen — and when they do, you need a collision repair team that understands the unique structure and value of your motorhome.

-At **BEAR Collision Center**, we specialize in the repair of **Class A, B, and C motorhomes**, including diesel pushers and bus-style RVs.
-Whether you're dealing with roof impact, side panel scrapes, or full front-end collisions, our expert technicians restore your coach to pre-accident condition.
+At **{{< brand >}}**, we specialize in **Class A, B, and C motorhome collision repair**, including diesel pushers and bus-style RVs.
+Whether you’re dealing with roof impact, side panel scrapes, or full front-end collisions, our expert technicians restore your coach to *better-than-factory condition*.

 ---

-## Why Motorhome Owners Trust BEAR:
+## Why Motorhome Owners Trust {{< brand >}}

 - ✅ **Full-size repair bays** to accommodate long and tall vehicles
 - ✅ **Aluminum, fiberglass, gel coat, and composite panel repair**